artsy/citadel/README.md

 Citadel cookbook
 ================

-Using a combination of IAM roles, S3 buckets, and EC2 it is possible to use AWS as a trusted-third-party for distributing secret or otherwise sensitive data.
+Using a combination of IAM roles, S3 buckets, KMS and EC2 it is possible to use AWS as a trusted-third-party for distributing secret or otherwise sensitive data.

 Overview
 --------

 IAM roles allow specifying snippets of IAM policies in a way that can be used from an EC2 virtual machine.
-Combined with a private S3 bucket and Amazon's Key Management Service, this can be used to authorize specific hosts and decryption rights to specific encrypted files.
+Combined with a private S3 bucket and Amazon's Key Management Service (KMS), this can be used to authorize specific hosts and decryption rights to specific encrypted files.

 IAM Roles can be created [in the AWS Console](https://console.aws.amazon.com/iam/home#roles).
 While the policies applied to a role can be changed later, the name cannot so